Ray LaHood: Congress

 When Michel announced his retirement in 1994, LaHood ran for and won his seat in the House, representing Illinois's 18th congressional district.
 LaHood was one of only three Republicans elected to the House that year who did not sign on to the Contract with America, Newt Gingrich's manifesto for a Republican majority, and was a member of the moderate Republican Main Street Partnership.
 In 1997, in an effort to promote bipartisan cooperation, LaHood organized bipartisan retreats for members of Congress.

 During his service in Congress, he became well known among C-SPAN viewers for frequently serving as Speaker Pro Tempore of the House, presiding over more debates than any other member.
 Most notably, in 1998 he presided over the contentious debate over the impeachment of President Bill Clinton.

 LaHood was a strong advocate for preserving the legacy of Abraham Lincoln; LaHood's district covered much of the territory that Lincoln represented during his single term in the House.
 LaHood authored a law that established the Abraham Lincoln Bicentennial Commission, which laid the groundwork for celebrating the 16th President's 200th birthday in 2009, and he was also a lead Capitol Hill supporter for the Lincoln Presidential Library in Springfield, Illinois.

 LaHood served on the House Transportation and Infrastructure Committee from 1995 until 2000, the House Permanent Select Committee on Intelligence beginning in 1998, and the House Appropriations Committee beginning in 2000.
 In 2005 he voted against renewing the PATRIOT Act, saying he opposed extending its intrusive police powers.

 LaHood was said to be considering a challenge to Democratic Governor Rod Blagojevich's re-election bid in 2006, but chose to run for another term in Congress instead.
 He won the 2006 race against Steve Waterworth by a margin of 147,108 (67%) to 71,106 (33%).
 On July 26, 2007, LaHood stated he would not seek re-election in 2008.

 In August 2007, LaHood received a 0% rating from the fiscally conservative 501(c)4 organization Club for Growth 2007 RePORK Card.
 He received an 11% rating from the conservative lobbying group Citizens Against Government Waste in August 2007, and holds a lifetime 49% rating from the group.

 In 2007 LaHood considered, but later decided against, applying for the post of president of Bradley University.

-During the 2008 presidential election, LaHood supported John McCain, but criticized the rallies being held by McCain's vice presidential nominee, Sarah Palin, saying she should put a stop to the name calling, and that the tactic could backfire.
+During the 2008 presidential election, LaHood supported John McCain, but criticized the rallies being held by McCain's vice presidential nominee, Sarah Palin, saying she should stop "name calling", and that the tactic could backfire.
 "This doesn't befit the office that she's running for.
 And frankly, people don't like it," he said.